Habeeb-marcus/Introduction-to-Github/index.md

 # Introduction to GitHub.
 This article gives an introductory guide to Git for beginners.
-It will teach you the fundamentals of Git and how to effectively publish your work to a Github repository.
+It will teach you the fundamentals of Git and how to effectively publish your work to a GitHub repository.

 ![](https://miro.medium.com/max/1400/1*HGUTuFcN7415AJt1nx1vgQ.png)

 ## Prerequisites
 Before going with this content, I recommend that you have a basic grasp of the following and that your computer is set up for git use.

-- Have Visual Studio Code installed on your machine.
+- You should have Visual Studio Code installed on your machine.
-- Have a fundamental grasp of several terminal commands.
+- You should Have a fundamental grasp of several terminal commands.
 - You must have a GitHub account.